CloudLabsAI-Azure/Power-Platform-Admin-in-a-day/Administration-and-Governance/M03-HOL-Alert-and-Act.md

 ### Task 2: Import Flow

+In this task you will, import the Send Welcome Email flow into the Power Platform CoE environment, configure necessary admin, Outlook, and Office 365 connections, and complete the setup.

 1. Navigate to **Power Platform admin centre** select **Manage (1)**, then select **Environment (2)**, then click on **Power Platform COE (3)**